Fatherland (2026 film): Development

 In February 2025, the film was awarded a grant of €200,000 by the Hessen Film Fund.
-Later that year, it was awarded a grant of 41.6 million PLN by the Polish Film Institute and €150,000 from Eurimages.
-It also received funding from the Medienboard Berlin-Brandenburg.
+Later that year, it was awarded a grant of €1.42 million by the Polish Film Institute and €150,000 from Eurimages.
+It also received funding from the Polish Ministry of Culture and National Heritage, the Medienboard Berlin-Brandenburg, and the Mitteldeutsche Medienförderung.

 Casting

-Hanns Zischler, Sandra Hüller, August Diehl, Anna Madeley, Devid Striesow, and Theo Trebs were announced as cast members on 19 August 2025.
+Sandra Hüller, Hanns Zischler, August Diehl, Anna Madeley, Devid Striesow, and Theo Trebs were announced as cast members on 19 August 2025.
+In November 2025, Joanna Kulig announced that she had taken part in the film, marking her fourth collaboration with Pawlikowski.